Happ's triple-double leads Wisconsin past Northwestern

+"If we continue to use that formula, we're going to have a lot of games and see a lot of games like this from Ethan," Trice said.

+Still, Northwestern coach Chris Collins said he had no real problems with his defense Saturday.
+His offense was another story.

-Meanwhile, Northwestern (12-8, 3-6) turned in its worst shooting performance of the season, hitting just 30 percent from the field.
-That included 7 of 30 in the second half (23 percent).
+The Wildcats (12-8, 3-6) turned in their worst shooting performance of the season, hitting 30 percent from the field and an abysmal 7 of 30 in the second half (23 percent).

+Collins noted while Happ scored 13 points, he needed 15 shots from the field to get there.
+He also said while Davison and Trice were effective from the 3-point line, Happ is such a special player that you have to give up open looks on the perimeter at times in an attempt to stop him from dominating the game.

+Vic Law was emblematic of the Wildcats' struggles.
+He came into the game as Northwestern's leading scorer at better than 16 points, but was 2 of 11 from the field and finished with six.

+"We did not lose because of our defense," Collins said.
+"We lost because they defended us well, and we could not score."

 Wisconsin took control of the game with a 19-2 run that wrapped around the end of the first half and beginning of the second.
-It began as Wisconsin hit six of its last seven shots of the first half to end the period on a 14-2 run.

-The Wildcats then missed their first six from the field in the second half as the Badgers pushed their lead to 39-24 on Nate Reuvers' three-point play.
+After Wisconsin ended the first half on a 14-2 spurt, the Wildcats missed their first six from the field to start the second period, and the Badgers pushed their lead to 39-24 on Nate Reuvers' 3-point play.

 The Wisconsin lead didn't dip below double figures the rest of the game.